 Types of Medical Malpractice

-- Surgical errors/mistakes – Examples include anesthesia mistakes, sepsis or septic shock, sepsis/infections caused by leak/hole/cut in colon or small intestine, bowel perforations, damage to arteries or veins causing permanent injuries,
+- Surgical errors/mistakes – Examples include anesthesia mistakes, sepsis or septic shock, sepsis/infections caused by leak/hole/cut in the colon or small intestine, bowel perforations, damage to arteries or veins causing permanent injuries,

 nerve damage, unnecessary surgery, surgery on the wrong part of the body, foreign objects left in the body, and organ puncture.